bluesky/bluesky/doc/source/plans.rst

 Combining Plans
 ---------------

-To simply chain plans together, use ``pchain`` to make one long plan.
+To simply chain plans together, use :func:`pchain` to make one long plan.

 .. code-block:: python